City of Spokane

 1. The format of the plans shall be as follows:

-1. On each sheet, provide the name and official address of project, the Washington State seals of architect and engineers, the date each sheet and each revision was made including flagging of each revision.
+1. On each sheet, provide the name and official address of the project, the Washington State seals of architect and engineers, the date each sheet and each revision was made, including flagging of each revision.

-1. On revisions, date each sheet, provide control number, flag revisions on drawings and in specifications.
+1. On revisions, date each sheet, provide the control number, and flag revisions on drawings and in specifications.

 1. Provide a list of the codes which apply to the project.